 With winding footpaths leading you through glorious hills and valleys, ancient woodland and rugged coastline, Wales is the perfect place to stride out with your pooch.
 Your hound’s enthusiasm for 'walkies' is sure to inspire you to pack a picnic (and a collapsible water bowl) and step outside.
 After all, filling your lungs with fresh air and enjoying the great outdoors is what a holiday in Wales is all about.
+Discover the perfect place for you and your pets to stay.

 Where are dogs allowed in Wales?

 There are numerous dog-friendly beaches here that are open to canines throughout the year.
 While some stretches of sand are seasonal for hounds, the 870 miles of Wales Coast Path winds its way along the gorgeous coastline, and dogs are welcome anytime.
 Most national parks and National Trust sites also welcome our four-legged friends year-round.
+Take a look at the best walks with dogs Wales has to offer.

 There is of course certain etiquette when it comes to taking your dog out and about in the countryside.
 If you’re not used to following footpaths in farmland then you should read up on the rules of engagement.
 To help you out Natural Resources Wales has its own Dog Walking Code, but keeping your dog on a lead around any livestock is paramount.